zshipko/ocaml-rs/README.md

 Additionally, `Pointer<T>` can be used to create and access Rust types on the OCaml heap.

-For example, allocation a type that implements `Custom`
+For example, for a type that implements `Custom`:

 ```rust
 struct MyType;